Empowering WebAssembly with Thin Kernel Interfaces: An Interface for Linux:

 \subsection{Signal Model}

-Both synchronous and asynchronous signal handling are critical features used by many common Linux libraries and applications.
-Synchronous signals are generated and delivered immediately to processes in reaction to most hardware faults, e.g. memory access faults, illegal instructions, bus errors, or arithmetic exceptions.
-These are easy to catch and often overridden with \textit{traps} in the Wasm engine for safe exception handling (e.g. \texttt{SIGFPE} for integer division-by-zero).

-Asynchronous signals are more challenging: they may be generated and delivered at any point in a process's lifespan, even while the target process is suspended, and are frequently used in applications for software interrupts, job control, termination, or asynchronous I/O. WebAssembly, at the time of writing, has no standardized instructions for asynchronous callback operations.
-As a result, the \sysname engine must provide explicit support for delivering asynchronous native signals within the current synchronous WebAssembly execution model.
-This requires a selection of specific code locations to execute signal handlers.
+Both synchronous and asynchronous signal handling are critical features used by many Linux programs.
+Synchronous signals are generated and delivered immediately to processes in reaction to most hardware faults, e.g. memory access faults, illegal instructions, or arithmetic exceptions.
+These are easy to catch and trigger \textit{traps} in the Wasm engine for safe exception handling (e.g. \texttt{SIGFPE} for integer division-by-zero).
+Asynchronous signals however are more challenging: they may be generated and delivered at any point in a process's lifespan, even while the target process is suspended, and are frequently used for software interrupts, job control, termination, or I/O. WebAssembly, at the time of writing, has no standardized instructions for asynchronous callback operations.
+As a result, the \sysname engine must explicitly support both delivering asynchronous native signals at Wasm bytecode \emph{safepoints}~\cite{GcStackmaps} and executing user signal handlers faithfully.

 \paragraph{Asynchronous Signal Handling}